Miloua91/mokhincode/src/pages/posts/clipwarp.md

 The final software is a desktop app that acts as a server that hosts the database and serves the web app and a mobile app that gets the data and displays it to the user.
 Now I can share links and text between my phone and desktop.

 I didn't think I would have much opportunities to use the apps but I found myself using them daily at work and at home.
-In the end I learned mobile development and made a personally useful app.
+In the end I learned mobile development, python, project collaboration with my friend and made a personally useful app.

 </div>